MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/deadlock-detection.md

 -   Two or more threads involved in a lock hierarchy violation

--   A thread that tries to exclusively acquire an resource which is already onws shared (note that exlcusively owned resources can be acquired shared, just not vice-versa).
+-   A thread that tries to exclusively acquire a resource which is already owns shared (note that exclusively owned resources can be acquired shared, just not vice-versa).

 -   A resource that is released without having been acquired first